bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

   {% include comments.html %}
 ```

+This makes sure that the disqus comment stream is added beneath every post, but not to the main page.

-Lastly, I added a couple of links to other profiles on the web such as [ORCID](http://orcid.org/0000-0002-2951-3577), [GitHub](https://github.com/bquast/), [Google+](https://plus.google.com/+BastiaanQuast), and [Twitter](https://twitter.com/baquast) to sidebar directly into the HTML code.
-The reason for adding it here is that I wanted those external page to open in a new tab/window, which HTML can do using `taget="_blank"`, but markdown does not seem to allow.
+Lastly, I added a couple of links to other profiles on the web such as [ORCID](http://orcid.org/0000-0002-2951-3577), [GitHub](https://github.com/bquast/), [Google+](https://plus.google.com/+BastiaanQuast), and [Twitter](https://twitter.com/baquast) to sidebar.
+I added these directly into the HTML code, the reason for this, is that I wanted those external pages to open in a new tab/window, which HTML can do using `taget="_blank"`, but markdown does not seem to allow.

 The fact that jekyll does not allow this is also my main frustration with it, since I think articles should like to helpful resources as much as possible, however, having the links open in the same tab drives away your visitors.
 If anybody has an idea of how to fix this, I would be very grateful.